Advice & Support

 If you’re a young man experiencing involuntary bladder or bowel leakage, see your doctor and find out what’s causing it.
 Here’s an article on talking to the doctor about incontinence.
 Once that’s been determined, you’ll know if it can be treated and resolved.
 If that’s not the case, ask for a referral to a continence nurse who will develop a management plan, enabling you to get on with life as normal.

-You might be interested to know that in 2004, an American survey by the National Association for Continence reported that among people who were experiencing bladder leakage, women waited 6.5 years, and men 4.2 years, before consulting with their doctor.
-How crazy is that!
+In 2004, an American survey by the National Association for Continence reported that among people who were experiencing bladder leakage, women waited 6.5 years, and men 4.2 years, before consulting with their doctor.
 If you have any symptom, make an appointment with your doctor straight away.

 On this link, you’ll find a list of healthy bladder habits to adopt and on this one, various food and drinks which may be irritating your bladder and making the condition worse – so you know what to avoid.